arunasurya/academy/bitcointx.md

 - you can use one of your utxos as the sole input OR
 - you can use several utxos as inputs

 A transaction output contains the following:
-- value or the amount of Satoshis
+- value or the amount of satoshis
 - scriptPubKey or a lock script

 A transaction input contains the following: